COME A LITTLE CLOSER & GET TO KNOW ME

 Creating a startup was never part of the plan.
 I was a corporate girl all the way.
 I was one of those who loved leading my team, dressing in business suits, presenting at high profile meetings, and working 12-hour days making everyone else rich.
 It was not until I had an aha moment, accidently inventing a pet product, that my career took another path and forever changed the course of my life.

 I painstakingly took the leap and walked away from my 6-figure corporate job, company car, stock, benefits, and the respect I spent 15 years earning to start a company from nothing, knowing in my gut I would regret it forever if I did not.
 Everyone told me I was crazy, stupid to do it, especially for no paycheck, with no support, and no capital.
 It would fail.
-I would regret it.
 I would be back looking for a “real” job in 6 months.
-I did not know then that no one can understand what they do not understand.

 I became a rare breed of risk takers that only those who were sitting in their basement wearing sweatpants, working 15-hour days, barely sleeping, and putting their (and their families) entire financial future on the line with only a belief in themselves and their idea could relate to.
 I became a visionary.
 I became a builder.
 I became an entrepreneur.

 Five startups later, the corporate girl I dreamed of being, climbed the corporate ladder to become, and who strategized with executives in a business suit was gone, and there was no going back.
 I never regretted my decision.